-FIRST Tech Challenge helps students learn computer science, engineering, manufacturing, teamwork, problem solving, communications skills and more.Eligibility: students in grades 7-12Regional Event Date and Location: This event has been cancelled due to not enough teamsRegistration Deadline: September 14, 2021Registration Details:
+FIRST Tech Challenge helps students learn computer science, engineering, manufacturing, teamwork, problem solving, communications skills and more.Eligibility: students in grades 7-12Regional Event Date and Location: We need 12-16 teams involved to host a regional event for our area.Registration Deadline:Registration Details:

-FIRST Tech Challenge in Minnesota (MN FTC) is part of an international robotics program that includes more than 3000 teams globally.
+FIRST Tech Challenge in Minnesota (MN FTC) is part of an international robotics program that includes more than 6,700 teams globally.
 High Tech Kids, in partnership with FIRST, has been bringing FIRST Tech Challenge to Minnesota since 2013.
-Teams of up to fifteen students collaborate to build and program a robot that competes on a 12’ by 12’ field.
-Each year the challenge is designed to challenge students to think critically and expand their knowledge of the engineering process.
+Teams do not need to be formed only by schools.
+They can be formed by Homeschool associations, 4 H groups, scouts, just a group of friends, etc. Teams of three to fifteen students per team, in grades 7-12, collaborate to build and program robots that compete on a 12’ by 12’ field.
+Each year the competition is designed to challenge students to think critically and expand their knowledge of the engineering process.

 FIRST and High Tech Kids are offering limited grant opportunities to rookie and veteran teams.
 Details about the grants can be found by clicking the First Tech Challenge in Minnesota link above, then click on the How Much Does it Cost? tab, scroll to bottom until you reach the Team Scholarships and Grants.
 There you will find the links for a couple different grant opportunities. https://hightechkids.org/

 As a member of the SWWC, there is a LYFT Pathway grant available.
 To sign up for the FTC LYFT grant by using this link: FTC LYFT grant application